swaptacular/swpt_accounts/protocol.rst

    implementations are free to fulfill or ignore this wish.
 Normally, this would be ``0``.

-commit_period : int32
+max_commit_delay : int32
-   A period (in seconds) during which the prepared transfer can be committed successfully.
+   The period (in seconds) during which the prepared transfer can be committed successfully.
 This instructs the server that the generated ``deadline`` for the prepared transfer MUST NOT be later than this message's timestamp (the ``ts`` field) plus this number